-6. Emergencies - Any person who witnesses a medical or mental health emergency requiring immediate intervention should CALL 911 AND THEN CALL CAMPUS SECURITY at ext.
-5555.
+7. Emergencies - Anyone who witnesses a medical or mental health emergency requiring immediate intervention should CALL 911 AND THEN CALL CAMPUS SECURITY @ X.5555.
 Health and safety are too important to hesitate, and you do not need permission to call 911.
 (NOTE: ACM does not provide transportation and/or hospitalization costs.)